(CNN)Here's a look at the life of Ahmed Chalabi, co-founder and former leader of the Iraqi National Congress (INC).

 1996-1998 - Lives in Washington, D.C. and lobbies the U.S. government to overthrow Hussein.

-July 2003 - After Saddam Hussein's regime falls, Chalabi is appointed to the 25-member Iraqi Governing Council, and one of nine who serve as president on a rotating basis.
+July 2003 - After Saddam Hussein's regime falls, Chalabi is appointed to the 25-member Iraqi Governing Council, and is one of nine who serve as president on a rotating basis.

 August 2003 - After a car bomb kills 17 at the Jordanian embassy in Baghdad, the Jordanian government accuses Chalabi of being involved.